 HELSINKI, Feb 8 (Reuters) - Struggling Finnish phone maker Nokia plans to cut 4,000 more jobs at its plants in Finland, Hungary and Mexico as it seeks to cut costs by moving smartphone assembly work to Asia.

-The cuts of 8 percent of the phone business workforce, bring total planned job cuts at the group under Chief Executive Stephen Elop to more than 30,000.
+The cuts of 8 percent of the phone business workforce bring total planned job cuts at the group since Stephen Elop took over as Chief Executive in September 2010 to more than 30,000 .

 Nokia said in a statement the job cuts would take place in phases through this year.
 It has been reviewing the operations since unveiling the closure of its Romania plant last September.

-On Jan.
-26 Nokia reported a 73 percent fall in fourth-quarter earnings after sales of its new Windows Phones failed to dent the dominance of Apple Inc’s iPhone or compensate for diving sales of its own old smartphones.
+Nokia’s recent business results have underscored the need for drastic cuts.
+Late last month it reported a 73 percent fall in quarterly earnings as sales of new Windows Phones failed to dent the dominance of Apple Inc’s iPhone or compensate for diving sales of its own old smartphones.